how to plant vegetable seeds

 Some veggie seeds do best when planted right in the soil outside, while others do best when planted indoors if it’s cold outside.
 Seed starting typically works best when you use high-quality seed-starting potting soil and then pay attention to keeping the seeds moist.
 Let’s look at ten of the most common vegetable seeds to plant, as well as tips for planting each one.

-Tomatoes - seeds
+tomatoes - seeds

 1. Tomato seeds